Plate Carriers

 Put your arms through the shoulder straps of your plate carrier vest so you can reach them easily when wearing a vest carrier over clothes.
 Bring the bottom two loops around from behind and up under both shoulders while ensuring that there’s enough length left for adjustment if needed.
 Make sure not to twist any straps during this process as it could cause discomfort.

-Now that the bottom loops are in place, you can adjust your shoulders traps to make sure the weight of the carrier and armor plates is distributed evenly.
+Now that the bottom loops are in place, you can adjust your shoulders straps to make sure the weight of the carrier and armor plates is distributed evenly.

 Please remember that body armor provides protection only when the tactical plate or body armor plates are inserted!